-- A. The World Technical Baton Twirling Championship & Nations Cup shall be open to athletes who are members of the organization whose Association/Federation are members of the International Baton Twirling Federation.
-All athletes must hold a valid passport in their own name from the country he/she represents as proof of their citizenship and age. - B. Certified judges from both the World Baton Twirling Federation (WBTF) and the World Federation of National Baton Twirling Associations (WFNBTA) will judge IBTF competitions and will utilize their own judging system. - C. As well as this document, Athletes and Coaches should also refer to the IBTF Competition Policy Handbook and the IBTF Entry Registration Process Manual.
+- A. The World Baton Twirling Championship & Nations Cup shall be open to athletes who are members of the organization whose Association/Federation are members of the World Baton Twirling Federation and/or the World Federation of National Baton Twirling Associations.
+All athletes must hold a valid passport (or a valid National Identity Card, for European nations) in their own name from the country he/she represents as proof of their citizenship and age. - B. Certified judges from both the World Baton Twirling Federation (WBTF) and the World Federation of National Baton Twirling Associations (WFNBTA) will judge IBTF competitions, and will utilize their own judging system. - C. As well as this document, Athletes and Coaches should also refer to the IBTF Competition Policy Handbook and the IBTF Entry Registration Process Manual. - D. As 2023 is the inaugural IBTF World Championships & Nations Cup, the rules incorporate the majority of events from both WBTF & WFNBTA federations.
+Following these competitions, rules may be revised.